 I received my masters in computational linguistics and bachelors in computer science from the University of Washington, where I worked with Jungo Kasai and Yangfeng Ji, and was advised by Noah Smith.

-I've previously worked on code & program synthesis at X, the moonshot factory and Google Labs, language + vision models at AI2, and platform health at Twitter.
+I've previously worked on code & program synthesis at X, the moonshot factory and Google Labs, language + vision models at Ai2, and platform health at Twitter.
 I also spent a few years as a software engineer at Tableau and Google.
 See my CV for more details.

 Service

-In my free time, I serve in a number of positions in the UW Alumni Association including as a Distract Dawg, on the GOLD Council, and as an early career mentor.
+In my free time, I serve in a number of positions in the UW Alumni Association including as a District Dawg, on the GOLD Council, and as an early career mentor.
 I'm also on the City University Community Advisory Committee, where I help advise on major capital projects on UW's campus as well as in the greater University District.

 Latest News